Gastroesophageal reflux disease and heartburnHeartburn; GERD

 Studies indicate an association between GERD and various upper respiratory problems that occur in the sinuses, ear and nasal passages, and airways of the lung.
 People with GERD appear to have an above-average risk for chronic bronchitis, chronic sinusitis, emphysema, pulmonary fibrosis (lung scarring), and recurrent pneumonia.
 If a person inhales fluid from the esophagus into the lungs, serious pneumonia can occur.
 It is not yet known whether treating GERD would also reduce the risk for these respiratory conditions.

-Dental erosion (the loss of the tooth's enamel coating) is a very common problem among people with GERD, including children.
+Dental erosion (the loss of the tooth's enamel coating) is a potential problem among people with GERD, including children.
 It results from acid backing up into the mouth and wearing away the tooth enamel.

 Chronic Throat Conditions

 An estimated 20% to 60% of people with GERD have symptoms in the throat (hoarseness, sore throat) without any significant heartburn.
 A failure to diagnose and treat GERD may lead to persistent throat conditions, such as chronic laryngitis, hoarseness, difficulty speaking, sore throat, cough, constant throat clearing, and granulomas (soft, pink bumps) on the vocal cords.

 GERD commonly occurs with obstructive sleep apnea, a condition in which breathing stops temporarily many times during sleep.
 Sleep apnea may develop in infants, children, or adults with GERD.
 It is not clear which condition is responsible for the other, but GERD is particularly severe when it occurs together with sleep apnea.
 In adults, the two conditions may have risk factors in common, such as obesity and sleeping on the back.
 Studies suggest that in adults with sleep apnea, GERD can be markedly improved with a continuous positive airway pressure (CPAP) device, which opens the airways and is the standard treatment for severe sleep apnea.

 Complications in Infants and Children